s-kuhn/Evaluation-of-WiFi-Infrastructure/README.md

 command time ansible-playbook Playbooks/case3.yml -i hosts
 ```

-Depending on how many Clients you have you need to adjust the graphs:
+Depending on how many Clients you have, you will need to adjust the graphs:
 - Change into edit mode
 - Click on the gear button and choose edit lens
-- Click into the data by what the lens is broke down and adjust the number of values to the number of clients
+- Click into the data by which the lens is broke down and adjust the number of values to the number of clients

 ![image](https://user-images.githubusercontent.com/62448107/157236256-c349eb2c-54fe-4280-a743-dbf365fa4c6b.png)
 ![image](https://user-images.githubusercontent.com/62448107/157236099-3e843b96-861e-433f-b8c6-16a6a2d7dfd2.png)

-## Modifing Playbooks
+## Modifying Playbooks

-To be more realistic some cases use the outsourced playbook `get-random.yml` which makes the clients wait for a random time of seconds between 5 and 10 befor starting the actual tasks.
-This is done so the clients have a more realistic behavior an can easily be adjustied in the file.
+To be more realistic some cases use the outsourced playbook `get-random.yml` which makes the clients wait for a random amount of time between 5 and 10 seconds before starting the actual tasks.
+This is done so the clients have a more realistic behavior and can be adjusted in the file more easily.

 ### Strategy
 All playbooks run in free strategy that means that if a client has finished a task befor another clients he doesn't has to wait for all to finish but continues with the next task.

 ### Async
-Some task have a attribut `async` an `poll`:
+Some tasks have a attribute `async` an `poll`:
 > If you want to run multiple tasks in a playbook concurrently, use async with poll set to 0.
 When you set poll: 0, Ansible starts the task and immediately moves on to the next task without waiting for a result.
 Each async task runs until it either completes, fails or times out (runs longer than its async value).
 The playbook run ends without checking back on async tasks.

 ### Timeout
-Others may have a attribut `wait_for` with `timeout`. the number afert timeout ist the amout of seconds the task waits befor continuing with the next.
+Others may have an attribute `wait_for` with `timeout`.
+The number after timeout is the amount of seconds a task will wait before continuing with the next one.

 ### Conditions
-In case2 I use the contition `when` and ask if a client is in a specific inventory group.
-If that contiotion is true the task will run else it is skippped.
-The groups are initialiced in the `hosts` file in the "[]" brackets.
+In case2 I use the condition `when` and ask if a client is in a specific inventory group.
+If that condition is true, the task will run otherwise it is skipped.
+The groups are initialized in the `hosts` file in the "[ ]" brackets.

 ### Loop
-Some tasks are run multiple time.
-That is done with the attribut `with_sequence`.
-The variable `count` contains the amount of times the rask is run.
+Some tasks are run multiple times.
+That is done with the attribute `with_sequence`.
+The variable `count` contains the amount of times the task is run.

 ### Using other files
-Last thing you may like to adjust is the files to generate the network traffic.
+The final thing you may like to adjust is with which files the network traffic is generated.
 For that you need to change the url in the corresponding task.